-- Student Sign-out: Parents wishing to sign out their children before the end of the school day (e.g. for a doctor's appointment) must park in the designated parking lot and walk directly to the main office. - Closed Campus: Students are not permitted to leave campus during school hours or during afterschool activities, unless accompanied by an authorized adult.
+- Student Sign-out: Parents wishing to sign out their children before the end of the school day (e.g. for a doctor's appointment) must park in the designated parking lot and sign in using the QR codes posted in the parking lot.
+The codes are also located by the campus doorbell.
+Closed Campus: Students are not permitted to leave campus during school hours or during after-school activities, unless accompanied by an authorized adult.
 Parental requests to excuse students to leave campus on their own for lunch will not be honored. - Non-custodial Parent Pick-up: Non-custodial parents who wish to pick up a student during or after school must have a signed statement from the custodial parent for each occasion, or there must be a statement of permission on file with the office.
 If you plan on having other adults pick up your child, you must provide a written list of such authorized adults to the main office. - Alumni Visitors: Alumni are invited to visit the Academy during the school day for several predetermined events throughout the school year.
 All alumni guests for such events must sign in at the front office upon arrival and wear a visitor badge during the visit.
 If alumni are interested in visiting the school during the day outside of these specified events, they must contact school leadership well in advance in order to receive approval.
 All alumni visiting a campus must check in at the front office upon arrival and wear a badge during the visit.
 Alumni must dress tastefully and appropriately and are expected to observe the school policies regarding the use of cell phones and electronic devices. - Former Students on Campus: Former students who visit the school should check in at the front office.
 They are not allowed to visit on campus during school hours (unless the Headmaster has given written permission).
 Former students visiting a campus must obtain a badge and be in the presence of a teacher or administrator during the visit.
 Former students must dress tastefully and appropriately and are expected to observe the school policies regarding the use of cell phones and electronic devices.